janboddez/indieblocks/readme.txt

 == Changelog ==
 = 0.8.1 =
 Fix issue with saving meta from block editor.
+Fix Markdown in Micropub notes.
 = 0.8.0 =
 Various bug fixes.
 Add Link Preview block.
 Also, webmentions are now closed when comments are, although this behavior is filterable.
 = 0.7.1 =